Last Places organizes trips to Equatorial Guinea throughout the year

 Last Places proposes very complete trips to Equatorial Guinea combining coexistence with the last ethnic groups that still keep their culture alive in the interior of the country, with excursions through virgin nature (Isla de Bioko and Isla de Corisco) and visits to colonial architecture (Malabo) and unique buildings (Church of Batete).
 In Last Places we are interested in delving into the Spanish colonial heritage in a pure archaeological style and we immerse ourselves in pre-colonial Guinea, witnessing syncretic rituals of Bwiti and analyzing what remains of the Bubi Kingdom of Moka and the fang facial tattoos of Ebebiyín.

 If you wish, we can organize a tailor-made trip to Equatorial Guinea.
-In this case, please, explain us your interests through the contact form.
+In this case, please, explain your interests to us through the contact form.

 Bioko Island